Standby Letter of Credit: New Amazing Introduction

 The issuer honours the draft by paying the beneficiary as soon as the requirements of the documents are met.
 The payment might or might not be related to performance or financial default.

-Advantages and disadvantages of SBLC
+Advantages and Disadvantages of SBLC

 Advantages

-SBLC provides the client with easy and convenient access to financial coverage, both internationally and domestically, and ensures that the parties involved can fulfil their financial obligations.
+- Secure Contracts – SBLC provides the client with easy and convenient access to financial coverage, both internationally and domestically, and ensures that the parties involved can fulfil their financial obligations.
 This facilitates international trade by assuring guaranteed payments and bridges the gap between two countries (buyer and seller) due to different laws and regulations.

 Disadvantages

-Standby Letter of Credit only protects the seller!
+- Standby Letter of Credit only protects the seller.

-Key differences between a Standby Letter of Credit and a Bank Guarantee
+Key Differences Between a Standby Letter of Credit and a Bank Guarantee

 SBLC has a limited scope since it is only used for long-term contracts and primarily for international transactions.
 However, bank guarantees have broader scope since they are used for both long-term and short-term contracts and domestic and international transactions.
 SBLC provides protection to receive payment against the sellers as the only party, while bank guarantee protects both parties.
 SBLC has to adhere to banking protocols, while bank guarantees are subject to civil law.